pancsta/asyncmachine-go/docs/manual.md

 - it doesn't hold any data other than
   - machine time
-  - the last error
+  - last error
+  - queued mutations
-  - given state structure
+  - state structure (given)
 - only **state** can be trusted (e.g. [`Is()`], [`Not()`], [`Any()`])
 - mutations resulting in async states need to be waited on (eg [`When()`], [`WhenTime()`])
 - flow can be redirected or constrained by checking the current and previous **state** within handlers